NRA calls for armed school guards as U.S. mourns massacre

 "They offered a paranoid, dystopian vision of a more dangerous and violent America where everyone is armed and no place is safe," said New York City Mayor Michael Bloomberg.

-About 50 pro-gun-control protesters rallied outside the downtown hotel where the NRA held its event.
+About 50 pro-gun-control protesters rallied outside the downtown Washington hotel where the NRA held its event.

 "They were blaming it on all kinds of other things instead of guns themselves," said Medea Benjamin, co-director of women's peace group Code Pink, who was escorted out of the briefing after holding up a poster that read "NRA blood on your hands."